matteo-Donofrio-unipi/D-Onofrio-thesis/README.md

-# D-Onofrio-thesis
-python_code/DecisionTreeClassifier Class contains the LAST UPDATED CODE Written by Matteo D'Onofrio
+# Matteo D'Onofrio's bachelor thesis
+# realized under the supervision of Riccardo Guidotti
+This repository contains the thesis and its relative source code.